 Why can’t I see version history in Google Docs?

-If you are unable to view the version history of any file, it might be possible that you do not have the appropriate permission to make those changes to the document.
+If you are unable to view the version history, it is because you don’t have appropriate permission to make the changes in the document.

-Make sure to ask the concerned person who created or shared the file with you to allow you to Can Edit the document or make you an Editor.
+Confirm with the person who shared the file with you to allow you to edit the document.
 This is how you will have access to all the versions from the time the file was created.

 Here we are with all you need to know about Google Drive version history and all that you can do to manage it.
 There are multiple options to hide the version history with the client.

-The best manner and to be on the safest side is by simply creating a copy of the file either be it on Google Docs, Sheets, Slides, etc. That way you no longer have to worry about any versions and you will be the owner of the file.
+The best way to be on the safest side is by simply creating a copy of the file on Google Docs, Sheets, Slides, etc. That way you no longer have to worry about any versions and you will be the owner of the file.

 Related Google Drive articles: